Texture of Single Vanishing Subtrace in Neutrino Mass Matrix: Indirect realization of type I seesaw with symmetry for nonsingular textures

 Following the same procedure as for the case $\mathbf C_{33}$, we just state briefly the results.
 The `rotation' matrix which moves a zero texture at $(2,3)$ to the texture $\mathbf C_{11}$ is given by: \be S= \frac{1}{\sqrt{2}}\left(

 \right)\Rightarrow S^T\; \left(

 \right) \; S = \left(

 \right), \ee and we check that the sum of elements at $(2,2)$ and $(3,3)$ vanishes.
-At the Lagrangian level, the symmetry transformations for the fields which imposes a zero texture neutrino mass matrix with generic charged lepton mass matrix are given in Table (\ref{tablec11typeI})
+At the Lagrangian level, the symmetry transformations for the fields which imposes a zero texture neutrino mass matrix with generic charged lepton mass matrix are given in Table~(\ref{tablec11typeI})

 By forming bilinear terms of the fields we see that the above transformations force a neutrino mass matrix with zero texture at $(2,3)$ entry.
-Again we define the new transformations for the fields corresponding to the new symmetry imposing the vanishing subtrace by the rule in Eq. (\ref{rule}), but with $S$ as given in Eq.(\ref{SC11}).
-The `rotated' symmetry imposes some constraints on the Yukawa couplings and the vevs, which when solved give the following results for $M_R$ and $M_D$. \be M_{R} = \left(
+Again we define the new transformations for the fields corresponding to the new symmetry imposing the vanishing subtrace by the rule in Eq. (\ref{rule}), but with $S$ as given in Eq.(\ref{SC11}). { We state in Table~(\ref{newtableC11}) the resulting assignments for the fields under $Z_8 \times Z_2$.